accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Casual consistency__, weaker consistency, propagating.
 When strong consistency is prohibitive, usually due to performance consideration, metadata can switch to weaker consistency.
 The most frequently used one is casual consistency, which captures the propagating constraints.
 It can be implemented by adding version numbers (simplified from [vector clocks](https://newbiettn.github.io/2014/05/03/lamport-clock-vs-vector-clock/)) to messages.

   * __Snapshot consistency__, weaker consistency, versioning.
 Like causal consistency to constraint propagating, snapshot consistency constraints that within a version, all component states seen are at a consistent point-in-time.
 Usually both needs a version number, or a timestamp.
 In general, "weak" consistency is vague, while versioning provides instinctive way to measure and control.

+  * __Gossip__.
+A common way to propagate metadata across nodes is gossiping, in another word to piggyback metadata in common communications between nodes.
+An example is Ceph.
+The method is also commonly used in heartbeats, node health and membership detection. __Eventual consistency__ can be achieved with version tracking.
+Usually a node also needs to periodically refresh suspected stale metadata from the Consistent Core.

 ### Consistency